Exploring the interaction between the MW and LMC with a large sample of blue horizontal branch stars from the DESI survey: Discussion

 The region in the Southern hemisphere where we have data may appear to have a high velocity amplitude compared to the Northern hemisphere, creating a larger $v_\text{compr}$, because it overlaps with the local halo overdensity trailing the orbit of the LMC induced by the LMC's infall into the MW \citep{Amarante24_haloanisotropy}, the local wake.
 This wake has an even more negative mean radial velocity than induced by the dipole \citep{Garavito-Camargo19_LMCinteractionmodels, Vasiliev23_LMChaloreview} and covers distances between 45 and 100 kpc \citep{Garavito-Camargo19_LMCinteractionmodels}, peaking at 70 kpc \citep{Amarante24_haloanisotropy}, and could thus potentially overlap with our data set.
 If it is a significant part of our data set, it would manifest itself as a seemingly large value of the compression velocity because it reduces the overall velocity observed in the Galactic South.

 Our parametrization of the velocity field does not contain a local wake component, and if it is present in the data but not in the model, the expected velocity field from Eq. \eqref{eq:vglobal} subtracted from the data should reveal a negative spot at the location of the local wake.
 We test this by redoing the fit of Eq. \eqref{eq:vglobal} on all models by \citet{Vasiliev24_LMCMWmodels}, and subtract this fitted velocity field from the simulated velocity data.
-This is shown for the L2M11 model in Fig. \ref{fig:L2M10modelvelocityresiduals}, that also includes the DESI footprint as given by Eq. \eqref{eq:DESIfootprint}.
+This is shown for the L2M11 model in Fig. \ref{fig:L2M10modelvelocityresiduals}, that also includes an approximation of the DESI footprint as given by:

 This reveals a region with velocity more negative than the dipole prediction from our model, centered at $l \approx 75 ^\circ$ for all six models, with a center in $b$ varying between $\sim -10^\circ$ -- $0^\circ$.
 The amplitude of this region is $\sim 10-20$ \kms.
 This range roughly encompasses our measured velocity compression of --23.5 \kms.
 We do not see particularly strong negative residuals in our model in the $(l, b) \approx (75 ^\circ, -15^\circ$) region, see Fig. \ref{fig:appendixdatamodelresiduals}, suggesting that the potential presence of the local wake does not affect our data nor the model fit to it.

 The Pisces plume stream has been attributed to the local wake \citep{Belokurov19_Piscesplumelocalwake}, and we test the presence of the local wake by reproducing the right panel of Fig. 1 in \citet{Belokurov19_Piscesplumelocalwake} showing (\Sgrlon, distance) for \Sgrlat\ ranging from --10 to 10 degrees and ranging from 10 to 30 degrees, but there is no visible overdensity there.
 Again, we note that the absence of a density signal is not proof that we do not have Pisces plume stars in our data set.
 We also note that the potential presence of the local wake would not explain the low amplitude in the Northern hemisphere seen in Fig. \ref{fig:allmodelsfunctionofdistance}, which is lower than expected for the models in \citet{Vasiliev24_LMCMWmodels}.
 The low amplitude in the Northern hemisphere is what prompted us to introduce $v_\text{compr}$ as a parameter in our velocity field model, not the high amplitude in the Southern hemisphere, which is in agreement with the models by \citet{Vasiliev24_LMCMWmodels}.